Skip to main content

 1. Setting up Splunk Enterprise

-2. Configuring Splunk Universal forwarder: Installing and configuring the Forwarder agent to forward log files to Splunk Enterprise
+2. Configuring Splunk Universal Forwarder: Installing and configuring the Forwarder agent to forward log files to Splunk Enterprise

 3. Automating log storage: Creating an automation script that stores Cloud Trail logs from Object Storage to a specific directory monitored by the Forwarder agent